-- Thesis defenses should be scheduled a minimum of two weeks prior to the final thesis submission deadline to allow time for final revisions and subsequent review and approval. - Defenses should not be scheduled during the last week of classes or finals week. - A completed thesis that has already been thoroughly reviewed and approved by the advisor should be submitted to the committee at least three weeks in advance or the thesis defense shall be automatically postponed/cancelled (barring unanimous approval from all committee members). - If the advisor has not thoroughly reviewed and approved the thesis, the defense should be postponed/cancelled. - Written review comments (similar to the journal peer review process) should be provided by the committee members to the student & advisor within one week following the thesis defense, although major concerns may be communicated sooner. - The student must submit the revised written thesis for committee approval in order to receive written signoff.
+- Thesis defenses should be scheduled a minimum of two weeks prior to the final thesis submission deadline to allow time for final revisions and subsequent review and approval.
+Thesis defenses should be scheduled with the MSMS PA to avoid schedule conflicts and overlapping defenses. - Defenses may not be scheduled during the last week of classes or finals week. - A completed thesis that has already been thoroughly reviewed and approved by the advisor should be submitted to the committee at least three weeks in advance or the thesis defense shall be automatically postponed/cancelled (barring unanimous approval from all committee members). - If the advisor has not thoroughly reviewed and approved the thesis, the defense should be postponed/cancelled. - Written review comments (similar to the journal peer review process) should be provided by the committee members to the student & advisor within one week following the thesis defense, although major concerns may be communicated sooner. - The student must submit the revised written thesis for committee approval in order to receive written sign-off.
 In writing, the student must address these comments by clearly and explicitly defining what changes have been made to satisfy each comment/criticism, and by arguing their point, thoroughly and convincingly, in response to any comment with which they disagree. - For students wishing to graduate, all final revisions and response to reviewer comments must be submitted at least one week prior to the thesis submission deadline.